Lanark County Media Release - COVID-19 self-isolation centre (September 29, 2020)

 For Carleton Place: Call Mitchell’s YIG at 613-253-6206 ext.
-121 from Monday to Friday between 9 and noon to place your order.
+121 on Tuesday between 9 a.m. and noon to place your order.
 Please have your credit card and expiry date ready.

 It is recommended that you contact food banks prior to visiting to confirm specific processes and any changes in schedules.

 Lanark Highlands Food Pantry

 Tuesday from 1 to 4 p.m., Wednesdays 5 to 7 p.m. and Thursday from 10 a.m. to 1 p.m. https://www.facebook.com/groups/271225247225176/

 Boxes of fruits and vegetables at wholesale prices.
 Call to order; available for pick up or delivery if needed.
 Subsidies available.